ReDI-School/nrw-html-and-css/lesson21/index.md

 # CSS Background & Color Values

-In previous classes, we applied flat fill colors (e.g `red`, `#ccc`) as backgrounds on elements, but CSS gives us a lot more options and effects that we can apply on backgrounds.
+In previous classes, we applied flat fill colors (e.g `red`, `#ccc`) as the background on elements, but CSS gives us a lot more options and effects that we can apply on backgrounds.

-In this lesson, we will look at other effects that CSS allows us to apply on element backgrounds.
+In this lesson, we will look at the other effects that CSS allows us to apply on element backgrounds.

 ## Class Agenda